kevinhayesanderson/threading/README.md

 Threads:
     - Run in parallel within a single process
     - Share memory(Heap) with other threads running in the same appl..
+    - Lowest-level constructs of multi-threading
+    - Complicated process to return a value from a separate thread
+    - to get value from another thread:
+        - use a shared field to store the value from worker thread
+        - use join to wait for the thread
+        - access the value of shared field from main thread

 Processes:
     - Are fully isolated from each other